pavitranew/session-4b/readme.md

 Test the hamburger.

-Let's continue to build out the content in the body of the page so that a preview of all recipes are visible on the page.
+Let's continue to build out the content in the body of the page so that a preview of all recipes are visible.

 ```js
 fetchLab( (content) => {